-Evan’s background in engineering, 3D printing, and materials science range to form a diverse career, ranging from developing technology for laboratory settings, to creating potential 3D Printing applications in space exploration.
-In 2009, be founded NextFab, Philadelphia’s makerspace network.
-In light of the current COVID-19 crisis, the Pennsylvania governor has given the NextFab South Philly location special exemptions to help produce open source medical supplies with a limited team.
+Evan’s background in engineering, 3D printing, and materials science range to form a diverse career, ranging from developing technology for laboratory settings to creating potential 3D Printing applications in space exploration.
+In 2009, he founded NextFab, Philadelphia’s makerspace network.
+In light of the current COVID-19 crisis, the Pennsylvania governor has given the NextFab South Philly location special exemptions to help produce open-source medical supplies with a limited team.

 “The main benefit of 3D Printing is the ability to rapidly produce a function part, and to rapidly iterate on designs.”
 Evan Malone stated.

 Since 3D printers have a diverse range of capabilities, material choices, and dimensions, it’s impossible to rely on them to produce a product that needs a high degree of quality control.
 Due to this, 3D printing designs that are optimal for crowdsourcing are ones that do not need precise dimensions to be functional.
 3D printing face shields fit into this category well.
 This is because, for instance, if a 3D-printed headband for the plastic shield is incorrectly a few centimeters off, it does not prevent the clear, plastic face shield part from being attached.

 “Parts that are keeping patients alive (like ventilators) need to be produced with stronger quality control.
 Conditions like a research lab or factory that can convert would be more ideal.”- Evan Malone